hydro-jules/f2py-experiments/fib_intent/README.md

 end python module fibonacci
 ```

 Once the static library is compiled, we can use this interface to call the Fortran subroutine.
 Note that we use the keyword argument `order='F'` to create a Fortran-contiguous array that will be given as the input.
-The default behaviour of `numpy` is to create a C-contiguous array, so is not given a Fortran-contiguous array, `f2py` may create a copy of this array, which can become a problem for large multi-dimensional arrays.
+The default behaviour of `numpy` is to create a C-contiguous array, so is not giving a Fortran-contiguous array, and `f2py` may create a copy of this array, which can become a problem for large multi-dimensional arrays.
 So it is safer to specify the order explicitly.

 ```python
 # file: test.py